EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 ## 2.2.13 Page Turning

-There are several commands to do with page turning.
+There are several commands to do with page turning:

 * `\raggedbottom` means that every page will keep their natural height.
 * `\flushbottom` means that all the page will align at the buttom of the paper.